Skip to main content

 Op-ed

 Since long before Trump was elected to a second term, I have been extremely concerned about how he will trample on the rights of transgender Americans and other minorities.
 Oftentimes Trump and his Republican enablers seem to act purely out of hatred, and there is no question that their political stunts put vulnerable Americans at risk.
+Transgender individuals, in particular, have faced significant adversity, experiencing discrimination, hate crimes, attempts to limit bodily autonomy, and worsened mental health as a result.

 July 15, 2022